Denis Jones

 Denis Francis Jones (12 October 1906 – 6 May 1987) was an Irish Fine Gael politician.
 A school teacher by profession, he was an unsuccessful candidate at the December 1955 by-election.
 He was elected to Dáil Éireann as a Fine Gael Teachta Dála (TD) for the Limerick West constituency at the 1957 general election.
 He was re-elected at each subsequent general election until he retired from politics at the 1977 general election.
-He served as Leas-Cheann Comhairle (deputy chairperson) of the Dáil from 1967 to 1977.
+He served as Leas-Cheann Comhairle (deputy chairperson) of the Dáil from 1967 to 1977, and Fine Gael spokesperson for education.

 He was educated at Rockwell College, and St Patrick's College, Dublin, where he trained as a teacher.
 He married Anne O'Donnell, and they had four daughters.
 He was active in the GAA and Muintir na Tíre.